bangjh0430/Nonogram/README.md

 ================
 ## Rules
 > Numbers mean the number of marked squares in the accosiated row/column.
-> Every group of marked squres is seperated by at least one blank.
+> Every group of marked squares is seperated by at least one blank.
 >
 > For example, if the clue is '1 2 4' with line length 10,
 > all possible patterns are: